 \section{Appendix A: Detailed Model Specification and Implementation}

 As stated in the main paper, we adopt the following hierarchical model:

+Note that the $d$ subscript on $\mathcal{N}_d$ and $\mathcal{IW}_d$ refers to their dimension throughout; it is not an index.
 The outcome model is a classical ogive (probit) IRT \citep{lord1953application}.
 Specifically, we assume:

-where $\Phi$ is the standard normal CDF, $\blambda_k$ is the usual vector of $d$ loadings associated with choice/question $k$, $\btheta_i$ is the vector of $d$ latent factor scores for data unit/respondent $i$, and $b_k$ is the baseline ``discrimination'' parameter for choice/question $k$.
+where $\Phi$ is the standard normal CDF, $\blambda_k$ is the usual vector of $d$ loadings associated with item $k$, $\btheta_i$ is the vector of $d$ latent factor scores for unit $i$, and $b_k$ is the baseline ``discrimination'' parameter for item $k$.
 Note that, as stated in the Extensions subsection, that equation can be replaced with a logistic or multinomial-logistic specification without altering the main core of the model.
-The (standard) idea behind the model is to decompose the likelihood of an affirmative (``1'') answer to choice $k$ by data unit $i$ into $d$ dimensions, each of which could have either a positive, negative, or zero effect on that likelihood.
+The (standard) idea behind the model is to decompose the likelihood of an affirmative (``1'') answer to item $k$ by unit $i$ into $d$ dimensions, each of which could have either a positive, negative, or zero effect on that likelihood.
 Since direct estimation of Eq. \eqref{eq:probone} is often complex due to its nonlinearity, we adopt the classical Gibbs sampling scheme proposed first by \cite{albert1992bayesian}, and now widely used.
 That scheme proposes the creation of the normally-distributed latent-variable $\mu_{ik}$ for every outcome (Eq. \eqref{Eq:Mumodel2}, and then conditional posterior updates for the other parameters in the model can be derived conditional on that variable.
 Notably, if we condition on $\mu_{ik}$, we see that $Y_{ik}$ becomes: where we use $\ind_{{[\cdot]}}$ to represent the indicator function.